serhatbolsu/api-test-javascript-jest-boilerplate/README.md

 ### Use mocha or jest as test library
 One reason is jest is chosen since it is sharing the same `expect` library with webdriverio.
 Secondly, It is much faster then mocha due to inherent parallelization.

-### Sqlite3 install error
-You might have to have local admin in windows so assuming you are not going to use the vegetable app, you can simply install with `npm install --production` and omit installing demo application.